-In the Multimedia Writing and Technical Communication program, students learn how to produce, to design, and to manage information using both traditional and leading edge technologies.
+In the Multimedia Writing and Technical Communication program, students learn how to produce, design, and manage information using traditional and leading edge technologies.
 Students

-- learn to communicate, both orally and in writing, across audiences and cultures; - become aware of issues of ethics in technical communications; - gain an awareness of the global nature of technical communication-both culturally and economically-and develop the ability to evaluate print, oral, and electronic sources; - gain an understanding of appropriate technical genres and learn to demonstrate technical editing skills in all work; and - become able to incorporate appropriate visual elements and design in written documents and oral presentations and to work in appropriate media.
+- 1. learn to communicate, orally and in writing, across audiences and cultures; - become aware of issues of ethics in technical communications; - 3. gain an awareness of the global nature of technical communication-culturally and economically-and develop the ability to evaluate print, oral, and electronic sources; - 4. gain an understanding of appropriate technical genres and learn to demonstrate technical editing skills in all work; and - 5. become able to incorporate appropriate visual elements and design in written documents and oral presentations and to work in appropriate media.